snapppay-challenges/yousef-maktabi/README.md

 -   [ ] Check first interviewer's comments
 -   [ ] Main functionalities: These items SHOULD work correctly
-    -   [ ] List view
+    -   [x] List view
-        -   [ ] Show list of contacts properly with image, name, and tel and be clickable
+        -   [x] Show list of contacts properly with image, name, and tel and be clickable
-        -   [ ] Handle server errors
+        -   [x] Handle server errors - NOTE-Sobhan: except of the blocking point.
-    -   [ ] Pagination
+    -   [x] Pagination
-        -   [ ] Infinite scroll/page number button
+        -   [x] Infinite scroll/page number button
-        -   [ ] Handle loading and end of the list
+        -   [x] Handle loading and end of the list
     -   [ ] Detail view
-        -   [ ] Handle routing properly
+        -   [x] Handle routing properly
-        -   [ ] Handle server errors
+        -   [] Handle server errors
-        -   [ ] Handle routing error on manually changing the detail id
+        -   [x] Handle routing error on manually changing the detail id
     -   [ ] Search
-        -   [ ] Using Debounce
+        -   [x] Using Debounce
         -   [ ] Handle multiple requests
-        -   [ ] Search by first name, last name, and telephone
+        -   [x] Search by first name, last name, and telephone - NOTE-Sobhan: Last name is not implemented.
-    -   [ ] Most visited contacts
+    -   [x] Most visited contacts
-        -   [ ] Handle incorrect items in the list (e.g., when you manually change the detail page address)
+        -   [x] Handle incorrect items in the list (e.g., when you manually change the detail page address)
 -   [ ] Clean code:
-    -   [ ] Well-structured project
+    -   [x] Well-structured project
-    -   [ ] Separate concerns
+    -   [x] Separate concerns
-    -   [ ] Component-thinking
+    -   [x] Component-thinking
-    -   [ ] Simple to understand and less complexity
+    -   [x] Simple to understand and less complexity
-    -   [ ] No over-engineering
+    -   [x] No over-engineering
     -   [ ] Avoid bad-practice patterns (e.g., multi re-rendering components, useEffect chaining)
     -   [ ] No acute performance issues
-    -   [ ] Using pure CSS in a good way / Using CSS frameworks like Tailwind without extra complexity
+    -   [x] Using pure CSS in a good way / Using CSS frameworks like Tailwind without extra complexity
 -   [ ] Plus points and nice to have: DON’T judge just based on lack of these items; they should be better compared to other competitors:
-    -   [ ] Creativity or eye-catching design
+    -   [x] Creativity or eye-catching design
-    -   [ ] Using absolute path
+    -   [x] Using absolute path
     -   [ ] Using ESLint
-    -   [ ] Using TypeScript in a best practice way (otherwise is a negative point)
+    -   [x] Using TypeScript in a best practice way (otherwise is a negative point)
     -   [ ] Using (unit/e2e) Test in an applicable way not just writing some samples
     -   [ ] Set up the project from scratch using Webpack, etc (without over-engineering).

+## Sobhan

+- When we block the main URL, it will retry and at last it goes to the whole page error and we lose all recently visited contacts.
+- When we search, the result of the search will be shown in the list, and the recently visited contacts will not be shown until we remove the query.
+- We don't have not-found page for invalid URLs.
+- When we got some pages and the next page's request has error, it goes to the whole page error and we lose all recently visited contacts.
+- Didn't separate 400 error UI with 500 or server errors in contact detail page.
+- Usage of TS and Tailwind is good.
+- The code is well-structured and solid.
+- UI is good and pretty.

+### Conclusion
+I think he has a good understanding of the basics of React and TypeScript. expect of some error handling issues and last name search, other functionalities are fairly good implemented.
+In my idea he could pass this step as a good mid-level candidate.